Religion Explained: Reception

 Apart from being fascinating to read and containing many more highly original ideas than could be mentioned here, Religion explained is an important book for a number of reasons.
 First of all, Boyer is able to present a very dense network of theories which not only explains many religious phenomena but also sets them in relation to each other.
 The integration of cognitive science research leads to a very realistic model of how religious concepts are processed and communicated, something which has been conspicuously absent from most theories of religion so far.
 Boyer's account of the natural basis of religion explains very well the persistence and re-emergence of religion even in a secularized environment, as well as the tensions between official and folk religion.

 Garry Runciman, sociologist at Trinity College, Cambridge, asked "Are we hardwired for God?"

 The diverse beliefs which Boyer cites extend from Apollo and Athena, to shamanism among the Panamanian Cuna, to aliens from remote galaxies allegedly landing in New Mexico.
 But his central agenda is the particular set of unobservable causal agencies cited in his subtitle, and his primary concern is with the question of how we are to account for beliefs that involve the attribution of conscious agency to beings other than humans and animals of the normal and familiar kind.
 Such beliefs are, as Boyer says, remarkably widespread, and for all their variant forms the variation is neither limitless nor random.
-His answer falls into two parts: first, these beliefs have in common a counterintuitive attribution of a certain range of properties to certain kinds of quasihuman being; second, the explanation of their diffusion and persistence is to be sought not in the extensive anthropological literature about the origins and functions of religion, but in recent advances in developmental, cognitive and evolutionary psychology.
+His answer falls into two parts: first, these beliefs have in common a counterintuitive attribution of a certain range of properties to certain kinds of quasihuman beings; second, the explanation of their diffusion and persistence is to be sought not in the extensive anthropological literature about the origins and functions of religion, but in recent advances in developmental, cognitive and evolutionary psychology.

 Author and economist Zachary Karabell found stylistic faults.
 "Boyer's use of cognitive psychology, anthropology and other disciplines does generate a new template for examining old questions.
 But his method, however compelling, does not save the book from its considerable flaws.
 To begin with, the writing is frequently impenetrable."
 He concludes, "Of course, Boyer may be right.
 Human existence may simply be a story of living, breathing, eating and dying.
 But by not grappling with the possibility that a nonmaterial realm exists, Boyer has written a book about religion that is occasionally illuminating and utterly unconvincing."